Zunayed-Mahfuz/React-App-Project/README.md

 ## STEP 6.
 Get Hacking

+Yay!
+Some tips for project week:

+### Deploy Early and Often! <!-- omit in toc -->

-### Remember what project week looks like? <!-- omit in toc -->
+### Squad Standups <!-- omit in toc -->

-All students will be grouped into a Squad.
+All students will be grouped into a squad.
 Every morning and evening, squads will do standups, where each person will answer:

 1. What did you work on?
 2. What will you work on?